 At the time the English arrived in South Carolina, the Cherokees living closest to the newcomers were part of what were known later as "Lower Town" Cherokees, those living in villages scattered across the eastern side of the southern Appalachian Mountains.
 The principle town during the early history of contact with the English was located at Tugalo Town.
 This village, which lay on the Tugalo River, was located on the present border between Oconee County and Stephens County, Georgia, and was the focus of many early trading and military missions from Charleston.
-A war between the Cherokees and the Creek Nation, however, eventually destroyed the village, and another village, Keowee Town, became the site of the principle town.
-This village, located on the western side of the Keowee River in modern Oconee County, served as the principle town of the Lower Town Cherokees until they were driven from the area in the late 1700's.
+A war between the Cherokees and the Creek Nation, however, eventually destroyed the village, located on the western side of the Keowee River in modern Oconee County, served as the principle town of the Lower Town Cherokees until they were driven from the area in the late 1700's.
 The site of Keowee Town is today under the waters of Lake Keowee.